Neamar/storylines/specs.md

     - Example: `"Nuclear fuel" > 500`
 * **Operations**, an array of operations updating a given *State* by applying various transformations to it. *Operations* can be expressed in JSON or YML.
     - Example: `"Nuclear fuel" = 650`
+* **Story bundle**, a single JSON file containing all the story.
+This file isn't intended to be read by humans, it is instead generated automatically from the various *Story* components.

 ## Components
 A storyline is composed of three different resources: